 Only performed at select hospitals, hip resurfacing may be right for your lifestyle and medical condition.
 If you are younger, active in your daily life, have good bone quality and have been diagnosed with osteoarthritis or rheumatoid arthritis, hip resurfacing may help you.
-Talk with the experts at Abington Health’s Orthopaedic & Spine Institute to find out more.
+Talk with the experts at the Abington Orthopedic and Spine Institute – Jefferson Health to find out more.

 Staying on the Move

 “You don’t realize how much pain you’re in, until it’s gone,” says Bob Clowry, a busy restaurant owner, bike rider and runner, whose hip resurfacing returned him to an active life.